-Hyacinthoides are similar to Scilla, but taller and later-blooming, with larger flowers.
+Hyacinthoides are similar to Scilla, but taller with larger flowers, and and later to bloom.
 They self-seed and form new bulbs each year to replace old ones that shrivel.
 Gardeners occasionally experience skin irritations on contact with flowers or foliage.
 Bluebells tolerate shade, moisture and a wide range of soils, and also do well in full sun.

 Native to western Europe and England, where bluebells bloom under deciduous trees not yet leafed out to form beautiful “bluebell woods.”